PostHog/meta/requests-for-comments/2023-10-31-feature-flag-environments.md

 _Who are we building for, what are their needs (include example cases), why is this important?_

-Users find it difficult to work with Feature Flags across environments.
-To use a flag in a different environments, they must copy it and all its configuration manually.
+Users find it difficult to work with Feature Flags across different projects.
+Currently, to use a flag in a different project, they must create it from scratch and manually copy the configuration.

 ## Context

 _What are our competitors doing, what are the technical constraints, what are customers asking for, what does the data tell us, are there external motivations (e.g. launch week, enterprise contract)?_

-See the earlier [RFC Feature flag environments](https://github.com/PostHog/product-internal/blob/main/requests-for-comments/2022-12-08-feature-flag-environments.md#221115---rfc-feature-flag-environments) from @annikaschmid.
+See the earlier [RFC Feature flag environments](https://github.com/PostHog/product-internal/blob/main/requests-for-comments/2022-12-08-feature-flag-environments.md#221115---rfc-feature-flag-environments) from @annikaschmid for more context.

 ## Design